tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 At a high level,

+### Not domain knowledge
 Drew Conway says that domain knowledge is also part of the data science thing, but I don't like including that.
 Here are few reasons why.

+#### 1. Domain knowledge is good for everyone.
-1. It's probably good for anyone working in a particular area to know about that area.
+It's probably good for anyone working in a particular area to know about that area.
 For example, analysts need to know the area so they can analyze it, statisticians need to know the area so they can specify appropriate models and write good reports, and engineers need to understand how their users use things.
 So domain expertise doesn't distinguish data scientists from anyone else.

+#### 2. Domain knowledge is seen as the role of the analyst or the academic
-2. In contemporary organizations, domain knowledge appears to be the role of the analyst.
-With experience, the analyst learns a lot about a particular domain, whereas other roles get better at other things that can be applied to different domains.
+In contemporary organizations and society, domain knowledge appears to be the role of the analyst or the academic.
+With experience, the analyst/academic learns a lot about a particular domain, whereas other role get better at other things that can be applied to different domains.

+#### 3. The data science mindset is about learning and teaching
-3. The data science mindset is about the using digital quantitative information to learn how complex systems work and to convey this knowledge to others; the specific manner of system isn't part of the mindset.
+The data science mindset is about the using digital quantitative information to learn how complex systems work and to convey this knowledge to others; the specific manner of system isn't part of the mindset.

-4. What is a domain anyway?
+#### 4. What is a domain anyway?
 When I'm with a group of people who don't know computer stuff know that computers could help their organization do stuff better, maybe I'm acting as an expert in the domain of data science.